gsass/gsass.site/README.md

 - Add a new route to `routes.js`

 ## Wishlist/TODOs
-- [ ] Responsive styling fixes
-- [ ] Get "Back" button to navigate properly
+- [ ] Update styles to work better on mobile (text size, nav bar location)